sroelkerPhD/ipa-2d-4link/README.md

 # ipa-2d-4link
-Code for two dimensional induced potential analysis with a 4 link model
+This repository provides Matlab code to perform a two dimensional induced potential analysis with a 4 link model.
+The Matlab code utilizes OpenSim scripting and therefore requires the user to download OpenSim and run configureOpenSim.m in Matlab.